TrickyTroll/good-bot/README.md

 Once you have downloaded the API key file, the last step is to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path towards the location of the key on your computer.
-On UNIX-like systems this can be done using the following command.
+On UNIX-like systems, this can be done using the following command.

 ```shell